-Join Senior Research Chair David R. Schleper for the History of Shakopee Series at the Shakopee Community Center’s Ṡakpe ti Lounge.
+Join Senior Research Chair and Vice-President David R. Schleper for the History of Shakopee Series at the Shakopee Community Center’s Ṡakpe ti Lounge.

 Register for the presentations you wish to attend.
 You do not need not be a Shakopee Heritage Society member to attend these free presentations offered by the Shakopee Heritage Society through Shakopee Parks and Recreation.

 To register, please register on the Shakopee Parks and Recreation online registration system or at the Shakopee Community Center front desk by the deadline.

 Ain’t We Got Fun?!
 Entertainment in Early Shakopee

 Tuesday, July 9, 1-2 p.m. | Free | Shakopee Community Center Ṡakpe ti Senior Lounge